-A chemical peel is an aesthetic treatment which can be used on the face, neck, décolleté or hands for rejuvenation, anti-ageing or to treat a specific condition such as acne, fine line and wrinkles, pigmentation.
-A chemical solution is applied to the skin, causing a controlled injury, exfoliation and stimulation of new cells and stronger connective tissue.
+A chemical peel is an aesthetic treatment which can be used on the face, neck, décolleté or hands for rejuvenation, anti-ageing or to treat a specific condition such as acne, fine lines and wrinkles or pigmentation.
+A chemical solution is applied to the skin, causing a controlled injury and exfoliation resulting in the stimulation of new cells and stronger connective tissue.

 There may be many types of chemical skin peels available today, but are they all the same?
 No. In broad terms, yes, they all have the basic function of boosting exfoliation and skin cell turnover, to allow healthy, new skin cells to grow.
 But they don’t all give you the exact same result.

 Different skin peels work in slightly different ways, so each one gives you a different auxiliary result.
 This means that we use various skin peels to treat specific skin conditions and achieve certain results.

 These are the 5 types of chemical skin peels you should know about :

 TO PREVENT AGEING (AND PROTECT FROM THE SUN)